A Legacy of Belonging: Edgehill and LGBTQIA+ Inclusion

 When Inclusion Was Controversial

 In 1977, after news spread that MCC was meeting in our building, some leaders in the Tennessee Annual Conference of the United Methodist Church (our regional governing body) objected and pressured Edgehill to break ties.
 Rather than retreat, we responded with deep theological reflection, dialogue with MCC, and honest conversation within our own church.
 The result was a congregational vote that reaffirmed our welcome.
-We stayed true to the Gospel—and the MCC community continued worshiping with us until they found their own building.
+We stayed true to the gospel—and the MCC community continued worshiping with us until they found their own building.

 Drawing the Blueprints for the Reconciling Movement

-In 1984, after the United Methodist Church adopted a policy excluding "self-avowed practicing homosexuals" from ordained ministry, Edgehill resisted and unapologetically maintained its stance on inclusion.
+In 1984, after the United Methodist Church adopted a policy excluding "self-avowed, practicing homosexuals" from ordained ministry, Edgehill resisted and unapologetically maintained its stance on inclusion.
 We joined the Reconciling Ministries Network (RMN) and became the first Reconciling Congregation in the Southeastern Jurisdiction of the UMC.
 What is more, the discernment work we did in the 70s with the MCC was used as the blueprint and model for the formation of the RMN.
-Edgehill member Rev. Beth Richardson was the co-founder and first director of RMN.
+Edgehill member Rev. Beth Richardson was the co-founder of RMN.

 Responding to the HIV/AIDS Crisis